jxph025319/edx-documentation/en_us/shared/manage_discussions/discussions.rst

   "Alumni" cohort, even in discussion topics that are unified.
 For more information about divided discussions, see :ref:`About Divided Discussions` and :ref:`Managing Divided Discussion Topics`.

+.. note:: Discussion moderation tasks are only available when members of the discussion team work in a web browser.
+The edX mobile apps do not currently offer moderation options.

+   For more information about differences between discussions on the edx.org site and on the mobile apps, see :ref:`Discussions on Mobile Apps`.

 ====================================